Nola Chilton: Biography

 Nola Chilton was born in Brooklyn, New York to Jewish immigrants from Russian Empire.
 Her mother died of tuberculosis when she was twelve.
 Her father was a jewelry engraver and food peddler.
 She studied acting under Lee Strasberg and worked at the Actors Studio, coaching actors and directing.
 In 1960, she directed an off-off Broadway production of "Dead End," a radical play about the miserable lives of poverty-stricken young people, in which Dustin Hoffman appeared.

 In 1963, Chilton immigrated to Israel, settling in Kiryat Gat, then a small town in the northern Negev.
 She worked briefly for the Cameri Theater but was not enamored with the Tel Aviv scene, which reminded her of what she had left behind.
 She adopted a two-year-old girl and moved to the north of the country, first to Kibbutz Ma'agan Michael and then Kibbutz Yasur.

-She was married to author John Auerbach, who died in 2002.
-Chilton was latterly a resident of Kibbutz Sdot Yam.
-She died on 8 October 2021, at the age of 99.
+Artistic career

+In Israel, Chirlton directed, among other plays, The Summer of the Seventeenth Doll (or "The 17th Doll") at the Cameri Theatre, and the Israeli version of the renowned play Barefoot in the Park (later adapted into a successful film), produced by Giora Godik at the Nachmani Hall in 1965.

+In the 1970s, she began directing in the style of Documentary Theater.
+Her working method was based on interviews, research, and group work with a regular ensemble of actors.
+She directed the satirical play Coexistence (which dealt with the Palestinian issue), A Bicycle for a Year (on the subject of Development Towns), and The Coming Days (on aging).

+During the 1970s, she established a project in the city of Kiryat Shmona that introduced new plays and unique productions.
+Participants in the project included her students from Tel Aviv University, such as: Itzik Weingarten, Ofra Weingarten, Moni Moshonov, Sandra Sade, Shlomo Bar-Aba, Hava Ortman, Dalik Wollinitz, Arnon Zadok, and others.

+From 1973 to 1975, she worked at the Haifa Theatre with Yehoshua Sobol on his play The Twentieth Night.
+The play was written through improvisations with the actors and, following its run in Haifa, was subsequently staged on many stages in Israel, including numerous amateur productions.
+In 1976, she directed the play Kriza in Haifa, which was one of the first plays in Israel to address the issue of ethnic discrimination against the Mizrahi population.